PlumpMath/mealy/README.md

 ```

-**Nothing happens until an input is received on the `input-chan`
+Once the state machine is started, **nothing happens until an input is
-or until a user-specified timeout is reached.**
+received on the `input-chan` or until a user-specified timeout is reached.**

 When input is received, the appropriate state function is looked up in the